xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 **uuid** - Seemingly a random number also used for identifying someone

-**rewardType** - 1 for small chest, 2 for large chest.
+**rewardType** - 0 for getting info about the chests, 1 for small chest, 2 for large chest.
 Defaults to 0 if left out

 **r1** - A random 3-5 digit number